sijuswamy/Data-Analytics-using-R/Basic Probability distributions.md

 ### Uniform distribution

 The uniform distribution is a probability distribution where each value in the range from a to b has an equal chance of being selected.
+The pdf of uniform distribution is given by $$p(x)=\dfrac{1}{b-a}$$

 The following formula can be used to determine the likelihood that a value between $x_1$ and $x_2$ will fall within the range from $a$ to $b$.
 ```